influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/monitor-enterprise/overview.md

 The `_internal` database can be queried and manipulated like any other InfluxDB database.
 Check out the [monitor service README](https://github.com/influxdata/influxdb/blob/1.8/monitor/README.md) and the [internal monitoring blog post](https://www.influxdata.com/blog/how-to-use-the-show-stats-command-and-the-_internal-database-to-monitor-influxdb/) for more detail.

-### Monitor with Aware
+### Monitor with InfluxDB Aware and Influx Insights

-InfluxDB Aware is a free Enterprise service that sends your data to a free Cloud 2 account.
+InfluxDB Aware and Influx Insights is a free Enterprise service that sends your data to a free Cloud account.
 Aware assists you in monitoring your data by yourself.

-To apply for this service, please contact the [support team](support@influxdata.com).

-### Monitor with Insights

-InfluxDB Insights is a free Enterprise service that sends your data to a private Cloud account.
 Insights assists you in monitoring your data with the help of the support team.

 To apply for this service, please contact the [support team](support@influxdata.com).

-## View your data at one time

 ### SHOW STATS